Fire breaks out at under-construction Navy warship, one worker dead

-A fire broke out at an under-construction warship of the Navy at Mazgaon Dockyard here Friday evening in which one worker was killed and another injured, an official said.
+A fire broke out at an under-construction warship of the Navy at Mazagaon Dockyard here Friday evening in which one worker was killed and another injured, an official said.

 A Mazagon Dock Shipbuilders (MDSL) spokesperson, in a statement, said a "minor fire" broke out in yard 12704 in the dock in south Mumbai at 4 pm, in which a contractual worker died due to asphyxia and burn injuries.